Boundary minimal models and the Rogers-Ramanujan identities: Introduction

 where the partition ideals $A^{s, i}$ and $P^{s, i}$ are defined by:

-As explained in \cite[\S8]{andrews_theory_1998}, $A^{s, i}$ is a partition ideal of order $1$ while $P^{s, i}$ is a partition ideal of order $2$.
-It is an open problem to characterize the equivalence classes of partitions ideals.
+As explained in \cite[\S8]{andrews_theory_1998}, $A^{s, i}$ is a partition ideal of order $1$, while $P^{s, i}$ is a partition ideal of order $2$.
+It is an open problem to characterize the equivalence classes of partition ideals.
 For partition ideals of order $1$, this problem is completely solved (see \cite[Theorem 8.4]{andrews_theory_1998}).

-In the context of representations of infinite dimensional Lie algebras and vertex algebras, the left-hand side of \eqref{eq:1} is precisely the graded dimension, or character, of the irreducible $\Vir$-module $M = L(c_{2, 2s + 1}, h_{1, i})$.
-Li's filtration is compatible with the grading, and so $\gr_F(M)$ acquires a second grading and hence a refined character, a series in two variables $(t, q)$.
-Our main theorems concern a modified version of this refined character and the intimate relation between the structure of $\gr_F(M)$ and the partition ideals $P^{s, i}$.
+In the context of representations of infinite-dimensional Lie algebras and vertex algebras, the left-hand side of \eqref{eq:1} is precisely the graded dimension, or character, of the irreducible $\Vir$-module $M = L(c_{2, 2s + 1}, h_{1, i})$.
+Our main theorems concern a refined version of this character and the intimate relation between the structure of $\gr_F(M)$ and the partition ideals $P^{s, i}$.
+The second theorem about a PBW basis of $L(c_{2, 2s + 1}, h_{1, i})$ was conjectured by Kac in \cite{kac_modular_1988} and proved using different methods in \cite{feigin_annihilating_1992} and \cite{feigin_coinvariants_1993}.
+Here, we present another proof relying on the refined character formula of the next theorem.

 \begin{theorem} The refined character of $L(c_{2, 2s + 1}, h_{1, i})$ is given by

 \end{theorem}

 \begin{theorem} The set